Skip to content

 Meeting collaboration and productivity features

-⭐⭐⭐⭐ Screen sharing, remote control access, collaborative notes, whiteboard, breakout rooms, and chat features
+⭐⭐⭐⭐ Screen sharing, remote control access, collaborative notes and documents, whiteboard, breakout rooms, and chat features

 ⭐⭐⭐⭐⭐ Extensive collaboration features, including robust chat, whiteboard, action item lists, live document collaboration, and a Wiki